paritytech/cumulus/README.md

 # Cumulo -- Nimbus ⛈️

-Nimbus is a set of tools for building and testing parachain consensus systems on [cumulus](https://github.com/paritytech/cumulus)-based parachains.
+Nimbus is a framework for building slot-based parachain consensus systems on [cumulus](https://github.com/paritytech/cumulus)-based parachains.

 Given the regular six-second pulse-like nature of the relay chain, it is natural to think about slot- based consensus algorithms for parachains.
 The parachain network is responsible for liveness and